-Actions and roles performed by the residents of Millionaire's Row, individually and by their companies, have had a strong influence on our local and national history.
-Here are but a few: James A. Moore developed numerous residential districts in Seattle, including Latona, University Heights, Brooklyn, and of course, Capitol Hill.
-David E. Skinner founded the Skinner & Eddy Corporation (and Shipyard), which produced steel ships at record speed for the U.S. Navy during World War I. Elbridge A. Stuart founded the Carnation Milk Products Company, which was known internationally, and which was bought by Nestle for \$3 Billion.
-David Whitcomb served as Fuel Administrator for Washington State, and Executive Secretary for Fuel Administration for the U.S. during World War I. Samuel H. Hedges' Puget Sound Bridge and Dredging Company created Harbor Island (then the largest man-made island in the world), Husky Stadium, the Dexter Horton Building (then the largest office building in the U.S.), the massive King County Courthouse Building, and constructed numerous ships.
+Individually the residents of Millionaire's Row and their companies had a strong influence on our local and national history.
+Examples include: James A. Moore who developed numerous residential districts in Seattle, including Latona, University Heights, Brooklyn, and of course, Capitol Hill.
+David E. Skinner founded the Skinner & Eddy Corporation (and Shipyard), produced steel ships at record speed for the U.S. Navy during World War I. Elbridge A. Stuart founded the Carnation Milk Products Company, which was known internationally, and was bought by Nestle for \$3 Billion.
+David Whitcomb served as Fuel Administrator for Washington State, and Executive Secretary for Fuel Administration for the U.S. during World War I. Samuel H. Hedges' Puget Sound Bridge and Dredging Company created Harbor Island (then the largest man-made island in the world), Husky Stadium, the Dexter Horton Building (then the largest office building in the U.S.), the massive King County Courthouse Building, and constructed numerous ships during WWI.
 Nathan Eckstein's civic and charitable contributions to the city earned him recognition as "Seattle's Most Useful Citizen."
 Cyrus F. Clapp and Robert A. Tripple both served multiple terms in the Washington State Legislature.
 The crane manufacturing company that Edward P. Ederer built has since grown in the modern era to produce machines for nuclear plants, hydroelectric plants, NASA, and now ships its products internationally.
 It also built the mechanism that opens and closes the roof at Seattle's T-Mobile Park.

-Nearly every early resident had an impact our local culture or history, or in some cases our national history.
-Here follows an alphabetical listing of the early residents of this district, and some information about their roles in our history.
-For more detailed information on the residents, please see the Cultural Data in Section 7's Site Inventory.
+Nearly every early resident of the district had a profound impact Seattle local culture or history, or in some cases our national history.
+Below is an alphabetical listing of the early residents of this district, and some information about their roles in our history.
+For more detailed information on the residents, please see the cultural data in Section 7 for the various properties.